-Université catholique de Louvain - Medical Imaging - en-cours-2017-lgbio2050
+Université catholique de Louvain - Medical Imaging - en-cours-2019-lgbio2050

-The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled "Programmes/courses offering this Teaching Unit".
-Evaluation methods Evaluation of the exercises (challenges only) Each challenge report will be given a note.
+Meet the objectives of a course given in English (understanding of the magistral lecture and of the supporting material). (axes 5.2 et 5.4) Work in groups of two on small projects (challenges), namely: be able to share and distribute the workload, understand and describe the work of the other student, write a joint report. (axes 4.1, 4.2 et 4.4) The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled "Programmes/courses offering this Teaching Unit".
+Evaluation methods Due to the COVID-19 crisis, the information in this section is particularly likely to change.
+Evaluation of the exercises (challenges only) Each challenge report will be given a note.
 The global note for all challenges affects the final evaluation (see below).
-The introductory exercises that preceed the challenges will be evaluated in a formative way with no impact on the final evaluation.
+The introductory exercises that preced the challenges will be evaluated in a formative way with no impact on the final evaluation.
 The submission of all challenge reports is mandatory to be admitted to the oral examination for part 1 of the course.
 Evaluation of the learning outcomes The students will be evaluated individually and orally on the basis of the contents and learning outcomes mentioned above.
-The oral examination (in French or English, at the student's choice) will address : Part 1 (10 points out of 20, image processing) : the student must answer two questions dealing with the methods and algorithms used in the challenges (see below).
+The oral examination (in French or English, at the student's choice) will address: Part 1 (10 points out of 20, image processing): the student must answer two questions dealing with the methods and algorithms used in the challenges (see below).
 Starting from a simple problem (which can be solved with a pen and paper), the student should be able to justify his choices.
 On 10 points, one third results from the evaluation of the challenge reports, the other two thirds corresponding to the two questions.
-Part 2 (5 points out of 20, IRM and ultrasound imaging): the student must answer two questions (oral examination with written preparation) Part 3 (5 pointsout of 20, imaging modalities using ionizing radiation) : the student must answer two questions (oral examination with written preparation).
-Teaching methods The course consists of 13 lectures in English, three sessions of exercises (mostly reminders or introductory exercises), and three small projects (challenges).
+Part 2 (5 points out of 20, IRM and ultrasound imaging): the student must answer two questions (oral examination with written preparation) Part 3 (5 pointsout of 20, imaging modalities using ionizing radiation): the student must answer two questions (oral examination with written preparation).
+Teaching methods Due to the COVID-19 crisis, the information in this section is particularly likely to change.
+The course consists of 13 lectures in English, three sessions of exercises (mostly reminders or introductory exercises), and three small projects (challenges).
 For each challenge, groups of two students must submit a report.
 These reports are evaluated.
 During a debriefing session, the most commonly encountered issues will be presented and discussed between the teacher and the students.
-A visit of medical imaging facilities in Saint-Luc University Hospital (Brussels) completes the program Content The course is divided in three parts : Part 1 : digital image processing (definition and properties of an image, histogram, spectrum, segmentation, edge detection, filtering, mathematical morphology, registration) Part 2 : magnetic resonance imaging and ultrasound imaging (linear systems : convolution, point spread function, Fourier transform, sampling ; image reconstruction : Radon transform, filtered backprojection, algebraic reconstruction) Part 3 : transmission imaging (radiography and computerized tomography) and emission imaging (scintigraphy, SPECT and PET) Inline resources Moodle http://moodleucl.uclouvain.be/course/view.php?id=7712 Bibliography Support de cours : Partie 1 : transparents.
+A visit of medical imaging facilities in Saint-Luc University Hospital (Brussels) completes the program Content The course is divided in three parts: Part 1: digital image processing (definition and properties of an image, histogram, spectrum, segmentation, edge detection, filtering, mathematical morphology, registration) Part 2: magnetic resonance imaging and ultrasound imaging (linear systems: convolution, point spread function, Fourier transform, sampling; image reconstruction: Radon transform, filtered backprojection, algebraic reconstruction) Part 3: transmission imaging (radiography and computerized tomography) and emission imaging (scintigraphy, SPECT and PET) Inline resources Moodle http://moodleucl.uclouvain.be/course/view.php?id=7712 Bibliography Support de cours : Partie 1 : transparents.
 Parties 2 et 3 : transparents et syllabus.
 Les documents du cours sont disponibles sur Moodle.
 Other infos The first two sessions of exercise are organized in the computer room Faculty or entity in charge GBIO